The Viterbo Transfer as a Map of Spectra

 We denote the free loop space of a space $X$ by $\Lambda X$.
 In \cite{MR1617648}, Viterbo constructs a transfer map $(\Lambda j)^!$ on cohomology, such that

 commutes.
-Here $(\pi\circ j)^!$ is the standard transfer map on cohomology, $\ev_0$ is the evaluation at base point, and $i$ is the inclusion of constant curves.
+Here $(\pi\circ j)^!$ is the standard transfer map on cohomology, $\ev_0$ is the evaluation at base point, and $i$ is the inclusion of constant loops.
 In this paper we call this map the Viterbo transfer.
-Viterbo uses this transfer as obstruction to the existence of exact Lagrange embeddings.
+Viterbo used this transfer as obstruction to the existence of exact Lagrangian embeddings.

-Because $j\colon L\to T^*N$ is Lagrange we get a Maslov class in $H^1(L)$.
-This defines a map $\Lambda L \to \Z$ called the Maslov index, and it turns out that the Viterbo transfer is graded on each component by this Maslov index.
-We prove the following theorem in this paper. \begin{thm2} The Viterbo transfer can be realized as a map of spectra
+Because $j\colon L\to T^*N$ is Lagrangian we get a Maslov class in $H^1(L)$.
+This defines a map $\Lambda L \to \Z$ called the Maslov index, and it turns out that the Viterbo transfer is shifted in grading on each component by this Maslov index.
+In this paper we prove the following theorem, which explains this grading shift (when using Thom isomorphism).